vertueux/smov/src/interface/smov_monitor/README.md

 > **Note**: It requires 'smbus' to be installed.

+This package lets you control an LCD monitor using standard messages.

 ## Installation

 You need to have ROS2 installed and theses packages provided by the default desktop installation below: